ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 - What's my favourite food ?
 - What languages do you speak?
 - One thing I want to learn
+- THURSDAY (only 2 questions):
   - What is your absolute dream job?
-  - THURSDAY: Is my MVP ready?
+  - Is my MVP ready?
 What is missing?
 - Show us (or tell us) about your office space! (optional thing)
 - Extra: Draw your most-used emoji.